Welcome to Middlebury Language Schools! We want to provide important instructions for a safe and productive summer.

 We are confident that we can come together safely and effectively while following Middlebury’s COVID-19-related policies, which may change as circumstances dictate.
 We will continue to post updated policies and procedures.
-As of May 4, here are the basics based on current conditions in Vermont:

 Prior to arrival on campus, in accordance with Middlebury’s Covid-19 Vaccination Policy, all students, faculty, staff and eligible family members must be up to date with their COVID-19 vaccines unless they have approved medical or religious exemptions.
 In accordance with CDC guidance, “up to date” means that the person is fully vaccinated and that they have received a booster dose when eligible.

 Beginning in May, you will be required to provide relevant documentation for all doses in accordance with Middlebury’s policy.
 Students and employees must upload their vaccine documentation via the Sentry MD portal.
 You will need to use your middlebury.edu email address for the uploading process.
 All returning students and employees (including Middlebury undergraduates) must upload a new copy of their vaccination record into Sentry MD to be compliant.

 Students seeking medical or religious exemptions submit their request through the Sentry MD Portal.
 Faculty & staff must submit requests for medical or religious exemptions by completing the Vaccination Exemption Request Form on the Human Resources forms page.

 For additional information for Middlebury College, please see the COVID-19 Vaccine Requirements.
 Follow appropriate CDC guidance: Stay Up to Date with Your COVID-19 Vaccines and COVID-19 Vaccines for People Vaccinated Outside the United States.

 It is critical to minimize any possible exposure before your arrival and do your best not to bring the virus to campus.
 Please follow the Prearrival Measures to Mitigate Risk of Exposure which includes when you should not come to campus.